DS3Lab/DBCourseMaterial/sql-interactive-part-2/step2.md

 We have also seen some special function on dates:

 `
-select id, title, released, extract(year from released) from releases where title LIKE '%OK Computer%';`{{execute}}
+select release_id, title, released, extract(year from released) from releases where title LIKE '%OK Computer%';`{{execute}}